 Social Media

 Just about everyone has a social media profile.
 Your digital marketing plan should reflect the channels your target customers use.
-Whether that is Facebook, Instagram, Twitter, or LinkedIn, your business needs to have an account and needs to be posting regularly.
+Whether that is Facebook, Instagram, Twitter, or LinkedIn, your business needs to have an account and be posting regularly.

 Keep your prospects informed about your products, the latest news about your company, and even articles, reviews, or videos in which your company or product has been featured.
 You can also post about the wider industry.

 For example, if you’re in the IT industry, you can post about the newest advances in information technology.
-On the other hand, if you’re in the dental field, you’ll want to post about a new treatment that is being tested for treating gingivitis.
+On the other hand, if you’re in the dental field, you’ll want to post about a new treatment being tested for treating gingivitis.

 Search Engine Optimisation